BlazeMedina/Final_Project/README.md

 Meet as a team 05/22 to discuss the what has been completed and the plan for the upcoming week <br />
 Meet as a team 05/24 to discuss updates and assign slides for Thursday's Segment 3 Presentation <br />

 - Segment 3: <br />
 Add the rest of the necessary slides to the Google slide deck <br />
 Finalize the dashboard <br />
 Finalize the readme
 Clean up the Github Repo
-Meet 05/31 to record presentation and dashboard use

 ## List of Technologies